 With a press of the button, the seat reclines to an angle of 170 degrees, thereby creating a bed of 180 cm (70 inch) long, whereby your legs disappear into the box below the entertainment screen.

-All seats in the cabin, except for the first and last row, are quite good, especially for couples.
+Except for the first and last row, all seats in the cabin are quite good, especially for couples.
 Make sure to prebook your seat online since Condor flights are often fully packed.

 Window seats don’t offer direct aisle access, and passengers seated in the first row may be bothered by the galley’s noise and passengers going to or returning from the lavatories.
 I suggest avoiding the last row of Business Class, which is close to Premium Economy bassinet seats.
 Window seats in the last row are missing a window.